wiseman-timelord/CreditSight/README.md

 ### STATUS: ALPHA
 Work to do...
-- Check for Redundant functions.
+- Check for Redundant functions & logic issues.
 - The line "$global:filePath = 'scripts/settings.psd1'" allows one to specify the config file, hence, we could have a menu as first screen, to, create new or select existing, settings file, so as to have profiles (.\profiles\ExampleProfileName.Psd1), ie, personal, trading, business, etc, with differing, history and credit.
 - Progress scripts to completion over initial plans, think into these plans along the way.
 - have option for toggle, bi-directional or 2 graphs (history, prediction).